Upsolver/dbt-upsolver/README.md

 Running this model will compile CREATE TABLE SQL(or ALTER TABLE if exists) and CREATE INSERT JOB(or ALTER INSERT JOB if exists) SQL and send it to Upsolver engine.
 Name of the table will be name of the model.
 Name of the job will be name of the model plus '_job'

 ## SQL merge job
 A MERGE job defines a query that pulls in a set of data based on the given SELECT statement and inserts into, replaces, or deletes the data from the designated target based on the job definition.
 This query is then run periodically based on the RUN_INTERVAL defined within the job.
-More details on ["Upsolver SQLake merge"](https://docs.upsolver.com/sqlake/sql-command-reference/sql-jobs/create-job/sql-transformation-jobs/merge).
+More details on ["Upsolver SQL merge"](https://docs.upsolver.com/sqlake/sql-command-reference/sql-jobs/create-job/sql-transformation-jobs/merge).

-As a dbt model connection is model with materialized='incremental' and incremental_strategy='merge'
+As a dbt model merge job is model with materialized='incremental' and incremental_strategy='merge'
 ```sql
 {{ config(  materialized='incremental',
             sync=True|False,